bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 2: 00:48:32

 Yeah, the last S probably wasn't in the abbreviation.
-Think of it like the music two equivalent, but in the threshold world.
+Think of it like the `MuSig2'  equivalent, but in the threshold world.
 And as I said, like the signing part of it, it's pretty similar.
 It's a two round signature scheme, like a two round interactive protocol.
-If you look at the signing protocols of Music 2 and Frost, you really like, you could almost, really almost the same.
+If you look at the signing protocols of `MuSig2' and `Frost`, you really like, you could almost, really almost the same.
 The difference is really like in, as Peter said, in the, in the key setup.
 Now where you like for, for the threshold thing, you would need to run this interactive setup.